-This past Saturday’s August 24th March on Washington was primarily focused on the most recent social issues adversely affecting African Americans today which directly and indirectly affect most Americans on the whole; this year’s dismantling of the Voting Rights Act by the Supreme court, Jobs, The Stop and Frisk Law better known as racial profiling, the Stand Your Ground Law and the death Trayvon Martin at the hands of George Zimmerman, anti-abortion laws and women’s rights, union busting at the hands of states’ governors and state and local officials, Legal Immigration Laws and LGBT rights.
+This past Saturday’s August 24th March on Washington was primarily focused on the most recent social issues adversely affecting African Americans today which directly and indirectly affect most Americans on the whole; this year’s dismantling of the Voting Rights Act by the Supreme Court, joblessness, the Stop and Frisk Law better known as racial profiling, the Stand Your Ground Law and the death Trayvon Martin at the hands of George Zimmerman, anti-abortion laws and women’s rights, union busting at the hands of states’ governors and state and local officials, Legal Immigration Laws and LGBT rights.

-All factions were amply represented with hundreds of thousands of rally goers ascending the along both sides of the Reflecting Pool leading to the Lincoln Memorial.
+All factions were amply represented with hundreds of thousands of rally goers assembling along both sides of the Reflecting Pool leading to the Lincoln Memorial.
 Speaker after speaker appeared with two minutes each to address the massive audience.
-Those not lucky enough to be close to the monument to see and hear for themselves, watched the commemorations on two jumbotron screens as they listened to the speeches broadcasted over gigantic speakers posted up and down both sides of the pool’s edge.
+Those not lucky enough to be close to the monument to see and hear for themselves, watched and listened the deliberations on two jumbo-tron screens with audio broadcasted over gigantic speakers posted along both sides of the pool’s edge.

 It was a very symbolic moment for my friends and I to ride on the bus all the way to Washington to attend the program, but I couldn’t help wondering why, after 50 years, we’re still just giving timed speeches.
 What I was truly hoping for was more of an agenda of advocacy that would enlist those tens of thousands in attendance.